 - Is the washroom clean and free of clutter?

-- Is hand soap or hand sanitizer available?
+- Hand soap or hand sanitizer is available?

 Special thanks to Goodwill Northern New England for their contributions to this piece.

 More ways to improve your operations, loss prevention and merchandising:

 - 7 Visual Merchandising Techniques to Increase Sales

 - 3 Types of Audits Every Retailer Should Conduct

 Compliant IA is the leading inspection platform running on mobile, tablets, and laptops.
 Field teams and stores use the app to complete inspections at store-level, take photos, and assign tasks with automated reminders.
 Head office can ensure programs are deployed on time, in full, everywhere.